Termite identification guide for Idaho homeowners

 Termite Damage

 Termites eat wood for nutrition.
-Galleries have rough walls with soil and fecal material.
-Wood may look intact outside but be hollowed inside.
-Often includes mud tubes.
+Galleries have rough walls packed with soil and fecal material.
+Wood looks intact from the outside but is hollowed on the inside.
+Mud tubes on the foundation are the giveaway.

 Carpenter Ant Damage

 Carpenter ants excavate wood for nesting but don't eat it.
 Galleries are smooth and clean.
-They expel sawdust-like frass.
-Usually starts in moisture-damaged wood.
+They expel sawdust-like frass below the nest.
+Damage usually starts in moisture-damaged wood.
+See our carpenter ant damage guide for what to look for.

 Warning